-Former President Jimmy Carter ‘feels fine’ after fall
+Ex-President Jimmy Carter has black eye, stitches after fall

-PLAINS, Ga.
-(AP) — Former President Jimmy Carter fell Sunday at his home in Georgia and needed some stitches above his brow, but “feels fine,” his spokeswoman said.
+NASHVILLE, Tenn.
+(AP) — Former President Jimmy Carter had a black eye and 14 stitches after falling at his Georgia home on Sunday, but made it to an evening concert in Tennessee to rally volunteers ahead of his 36th home building project for Habitat for Humanity.

+The 39th president fell earlier in the day at his Plains, Georgia, home and required the stitches above his brow.
+By Sunday evening, Carter was on stage at the Ryman Auditorium in Nashville with his wife Rosalynn, 92, to talk to volunteers and supporters of the building project that runs through Friday.

-Deanna Congileo said in an email that the 39th president fell Sunday in Plains, Georgia, and received stitches.
-Carter turned 95 on Tuesday, becoming the first U.S. president to reach that milestone.
+Carter turned 95 last Tuesday, becoming the first U.S. president to reach that milestone.

-Congileo said Carter and his wife, Rosalynn, who is 92, were eager to be at a Habitat for Humanity build in Nashville, Tennessee.
-The opening ceremony for the project was scheduled for Sunday evening and it runs through Friday.
+He told the audience Sunday evening that he had to go to the hospital and get 14 stitches, “but I had a No. 1 priority and that was to come to Nashville and build houses.”

+Carter wore an Atlanta Braves baseball cap, but his left eye was swollen and bruised and he had a white bandage above his eye.
+The Carters were introduced by country stars Garth Brooks and Trisha Yearwood, who called the Carters the hardest working volunteers, and sang a couple of duets during the concert.

 Carter survived a dire cancer diagnosis in 2015 and surpassed George H.W.
 Bush as the longest-lived U.S. president in history this spring.
 He has had some trouble walking after a hip replacement in May, but regularly teaches Sunday School.